Course Code: GES160

 Discover everything you need to know about sport metabolism in order to understand what the athletes you train really need.
-You will examine nutritional needs and ergogenic aids as means of enhancing athletic performance.
+You will examine how ergogenic aids and proper nutrition can enhance athletic performance.

 Focus on performance preparation and learn how to plan for the needs of those you train.
 You will learn foundations and techniques for Olympic weightlifting and consider the theories behind speed, agility, and quickness training.

 Examine a variety of considerations for training programming.
 You will learn how to develop programming suited for optimum performance in any sport.
 You will also consider periodization methods for athletic training.

 Learn how to ensure that the people you train avoid injury.
 You will consider the needs of a variety of athletes in preventing injuries and also learn the latest techniques involved in rehabilitation training.
 You will discover how to quickly and safely return athletes to competition.